Asymmetric Masked Distillation for Pre-Training Small Foundation Models: Experiments

 { \textbf{Transfer learning: action recognition.}} To verify the generalization ability of the distilled pre-trained model, we pre-trained AMD for 800 epochs on K400 and fine-tuned on SSV2, UCF101 and HMDB51.
 The result is presented in Table~\ref{tab:transfer}.
 Our asymmetric distillation approach significantly improves the generalisation ability of VideoMAE.
 It is notable that on the SSV2 dataset, the transfer performance is improved by 4.1\% compared to VideoMAE, which indicates that AMD reduces the risk of overfitting in transfer fine-tuning and demonstrates robust transfer performance. { \textbf{Transfer learning: action detection.}} Following the evaluation settings of VideoMAE, We also transfer the AMD pre-trained with the K400 to the action detection task on AVA in Table~\ref{sota:ava}.
 With unlabeled data, our AMD could achieve 29.9 mAP.
 If the intermediate fine-tuning is applied, our AMD could achieve 33.5 mAP.
 The results show that asymmetric distillation of VideoMAE can also further improve the downstream performance of the non-classification task, which further supports the robustness of our AMD.

-{ \textbf{A balance: keeping training time consistent while adjusting the teacher's masking ratio.}} According to the time analysis in Table~\ref{tab:ablations}, in order to keep the time consistent with the default settings, we set the teacher’s masking ratio to 45\% and train for 140 epochs.
-The performance is 72.1\%, which is 0.3\% lower than the default setting.
-We believe that sufficient training might be the key to distillation.

-{ \textbf{Extreme case: the teacher model performs no masking.}} When we set the mask ratio of the teacher model to 0\%, we tried two settings, one where the student does not perform any masking either, and the other where the student remains at 90\% masking ratio.
+{ \textbf{Extreme case: the teacher model performs no masking.}} When we set the masking ratio of the teacher model to 0\%, we tried two settings, one where the student model does not perform any masking either, and the other where the student model remains at 90\% masking ratio.
 We perform the comparison with 200 epochs of training in Table~\ref{tab:no_masking}.

 In the former case, we attempted to align the features directly without any masking of the teacher and the student.
 As the student is not masked, there is a retreat to the typical feature distillation.
 However, when the teacher's masking ratio was 45\%, AMD took significantly less time to achieve better performance~(72.5\% vs 72.4\%), which illustrates the efficiency of AMD.
 Since the teacher is the computational bottleneck of distillation, this direct feature alignment without mask imposes a higher computational overhead.